agile-learning-institute/mentorHub/specifications/ARCHITECTURE.md

 ## Infrastructure

-The following diagram identifies the cloud infrastructure used by the mentorHub platform
+The following diagram identifies the cloud infrastructure used by the mentorHub platform.

+NOTE: This is incomplete, see the [Configure automation for Continuous Deployment Environments](https://github.com/agile-learning-institute/mentorHub/issues/12) issue for details.

 ```mermaid
 flowchart LR